igoingdown/python_demo_and_tool/README.md

 get pids of particular python processes.
 Kill all the processes specified by the pids above.
 Then, remove all intermediate result.

+# word2vec_demo.py
+A demo using word2vec model on Chinese text.